 Going to hospital can be daunting.
 To help make it simple, here’s our guide to the stuff you need to consider before, during and after you leave.

-- Your cover includes the treatments you’re looking to have and you’ve served your waiting periods.
+- Whether your cover includes the treatments you’re looking to have

-- Your premium payments are up to date.
+- Whether your premium payments are up to date

 While you're at hospital